Peak and Off-Peak Electricity Prices Explained

 Electric Kiwi

-Electric Kiwi’s MoveMaster plan offers discounted rates during off-peak shoulder times and half-price rates during off-peak.
+Electric Kiwi’s MoveMaster plan offers discounted rates during off-peak shoulder times and half-price rates overnight.
 Notably, its morning peak rates are just 7am-9am.
 Whereas many other providers charge peak rates until 11am.
 Throw in the fact that all Electric Kiwi plans come with an hour of free off-peak power, and there are plenty of savings to be made.

-Peak times: 7am-9am, 5pm-9pm daily
+Peak times: 7am-9am, 5pm-9pm on weekdays

-Off-peak shoulder times: 9am-5pm, 9pm-11pm daily
+Off-peak shoulder times: 9am-5pm, 9pm-11pm on weekdays, 7am-11pm on weekends

 Half price night times: